vladigleba/vladigleba.github.io/posts/gospel/resting.md

 > Speak thou also unto the children of Israel, saying, Verily *my sabbaths ye shall keep*: for it is a sign between me and you throughout your generations; that ye may know that I am the LORD that doth sanctify you.
 {% ct 'Exodus 31:13' %}

-> If thou turn away thy foot from the sabbath, from doing thy pleasure on *my holy day*; and call the sabbath a delight, the holy of the LORD, honourable; and shalt honour him, not doing thine own ways, nor finding thine own pleasure, nor speaking thine own words...
+> If thou turn away thy foot from the sabbath, from doing thy pleasure on *my holy day*; and call the sabbath a delight, the holy of the LORD, honourable; and shalt honour him, not doing thine own ways, nor finding thine own pleasure, nor speaking thine own words…
 {% ct 'Isaiah 58:13' %}

 The fourth commandment instructs us to rest from our works {% rf 'Exodus 20:10' %}, but is there a deeper meaning that extends beyond the mere cessation of labor?
-The Hebrew word for Sabbath (*shabath*) means "rest."
-When the Bible says, “The seventh day is the Sabbath [rest] of the Lord thy God” and "Remember the sabbath [rest] day, to keep it holy," it is, in fact, inviting us to keep God's rest {% rf 'Genesis 2:2-3' %}, for He rested first, setting the example for Adam and Eve to follow.
+The Hebrew word for Sabbath (*shabath*) means “rest.”
+When the Bible says, “The seventh day is the Sabbath [rest] of the Lord thy God” and “Remember the sabbath [rest] day, to keep it holy,” it is, in fact, inviting us to keep God’s rest {% rf 'Genesis 2:2-3' %}, for He rested first, setting the example for Adam and Eve to follow.
 It is His Sabbath and, therefore, His rest.

 ## What kind of rest is this?